-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 - registration of the contract with the tax authorities;

-- performance of the agreed works or, in the absence of such an agreement, the maintenance works; and
+- performance of agreed works or, in the absence of such agreement, maintenance works; and

 - the fulfilment of all obligations before the condominium, including the monthly fee payment obligation.